Work Visa – South Africa

-There are various types of Work Permit that may be issued, depending on the situation of the applicant.
+There are various types of South African Work Visa that may be issued, depending on the situation of the applicant.
 These types have been listed below.

 There are some skills and qualifications which are regarded as exceptional by the South African government.
-A person who has such skills and/or qualifications may obtain an Exceptional Skills Work Permit.
-In order to obtain this permit, the applicant does not have to secure a specific position of employment at the time of application.
+A person who has such skills and/or qualifications may obtain a Critical Skills Work Visa.
+In order to obtain this visa, the applicant does not have to secure a specific position of employment at the time of application.
 The legislation does not specify what qualifies as exceptional, but a relevant South African organisation needs to confirm the applicant’s skills and/or qualifications in writing.
-The Exceptional Skills Work Permit is valid for a maximum period of three years, and extension is possible.
+The Critical Skills Work Visa is valid for a maximum period of three years, and extension is possible.

 If you have a doctorate in a specific field, and have published articles and/or are considered an expert in a field, this can aid your application.

 In today’s globalised world it often happens that people who work for multinational companies are transferred between countries.
-Where a person has been transferred into South Africa, they need to apply for the Intra-Company Transfer Permit.
-This type of permit is only valid for two years, and no extension is possible.
+Where a person has been transferred into South Africa, they need to apply for the Intra-Company Transfer visa.
+This type of visa is only valid for two years, and often no extension is possible.
 Also, any applicant must have first worked for a minimum of 6 months in the employ of the company’s foreign office before applying to relocate and immigrate to the South African branch.

-A Corporate Work Permit is not issued to an individual, but to an employing company, and allows that company to employ a number of foreign workers.
-To read more about the Corporate Permit, go to the section on the Corporate Permit.
+A Corporate Work visa is not issued to an individual, but to an employing company, and allows that company to employ a number of foreign workers.
+To read more about the Corporate visa, go to the section on the Corporate visa.

 Lastly, superb recruitment advice is that you actually visit and attend some interviews South Africa before immigrating here.
 Although an extra expense, the advantages outweigh the disadvantages by far.

-It is possible to apply for Permanent Residence on the basis of holding a Work Permit.
-Anyone who has held a General Work Permit for a period of five years may apply for Permanent Residence.
-Holders of an Exceptional Skills Work Permit may also apply.
+It is possible to apply for Permanent Residence on the basis of holding a Work visa.
+Anyone who has held a General Work visa for a period of five years may apply for Permanent Residence.
+Holders of a Critical Skills Work Visa visa may also apply.
 It is very much to the applicant’s advantage to be in possession of a contract of permanent employment, or an offer of permanent employment, at the time of application.